-At the Showa Base the JMA is performing continuous sunlight, radiation, and land and high altitude meteorological observation.
-This observation is effectively utilized in international measures, contributing to climate change research and monitoring of the south pole ozone hole.
+At the Syowa station the JMA is performing continuous sunlight, infrared radiation, and surface and upperair meteorological observation.
+This observation is effectively utilized in international measures, contributing to climate change research and monitoring of the Antarctic ozone hole.

 The Japan Coast Guard carries out sea floor topological surveys.
 It also performs tidal observation, which contributes to monitoring of sea level changes, which are closely linked to global warming.